 Workplace safety is critical to ensure both employee protection and productivity — staff missing work because they’ve suffered injuries on the job can negatively impact both staff morale and overall output.
 As noted by the U.S. Bureau of Labor Statistics, however, workplace safety remains a challenge: In 2019 alone, more than 880,000 workers suffered nonfatal injuries or illnesses that caused them to miss work.
 Even more worrisome?
 If these injuries occurred due to non-compliance with OSHA or other standards, companies could face substantial penalties; first violations under OSHA cost more than $13,000 and repeated issues are ten times that amount.

 Safety observation reports form the first line of defense against both worker injury and non-compliance investigations, but many businesses struggle to draft, deploy and deliver on the promise of these reports at scale.
 In this piece, we’re tackling the top five challenges of safety reports — and offering actionable insights to help your company solve for safety.

 What is a Safety Observation Report?

-A safety observation report is a physical or digital document used by safety officers to help identity potential risks and implement corrective action before staff are injured.
+A safety observation report is a physical or digital document used by safety officers to help identify potential risks and implement corrective action before staff is injured.
 These reports often take the form of checklists for initial observations followed by more in-depth questions to help safety teams describe specific concerns.
-Not sure what this looks like?
-Here’s a safety observation report template example that offers a basic checklist outline.

 No matter what form your report takes, however, consistency is key: Teams must have access to the most recent version of the report and a shared understanding of what needs to be documented and what action must be taken.